spences10/blog.scottspence.me/_drafts/twitter-bot-bootstrap.md

 $ git push heroku master
 ```

-You should get build output on the terminal:
+You should get build output on the terminal.

 ![](/img/twitter-bot-bootstrap/heroku-build.png)

-Then check the output with:
+Then check the output with.

 ```
 $ heroku logs -t